 - Select Enter Secure Area

-- Enter 8 digit UMID and PIN (your birthdate if you haven't changed it)
+- Enter 8 digit UMID and PIN

 - Select Financial Aid Tab